Holy League (1684): Treaty of Warsaw

-Fearing further Ottoman advances into Europe, King Sobieski III of Poland sought to form an alliance with Leopold I. This was met by immediate controversy in the Polish Diet, where the pro-Ottoman French party held a significant minority.
+Fearing further Ottoman advances into Europe, King John III Sobieski of Poland sought to form an alliance with Leopold I. This was met by immediate controversy in the Polish Diet, where the pro-Ottoman French party held a significant minority.
 Further negotiations in the Diet led to violence among the senators, with the French party fearing an alliance would see French influence over Poland diminish.
-These fears were alleviated only slightly by the agreement that the alliance was only to be called upon if Vienna or Cracow were under threat from the Ottomans.
+These fears were alleviated only slightly by the agreement that the alliance was only to be called upon if Vienna or Kraków were under threat from the Ottomans.
 It was only through the backing of Pope Innocent XI that the Polish court would eventually sign this Treaty of Warsaw on March 31, 1683.
 This backing included a papal subsidy of 200,000 imperial thalers to Poland, the mobilisation of 60,000 Holy Roman troops, and the appointment of a Cardinal Protector for Sobieski III.

 The alliance was called into effect only six months later when the Ottomans besieged Vienna.
 Following the end of the siege and the liberation of the city by Polish forces, Sobieski wrote to Pope Innocent XI giving him his “unextinguished zeal in propagating the Christian faith”.
 Nevertheless, Innocent was wrought with anxiety, fearing that Vienna could not withstand another attack.
 He believed that without the help of Venice, there was no chance of repelling further Turkish advances.
 Venice had already voiced their desire to be part of an anti-Turkish alliance and desired to reclaim their Mediterranean territory from the Ottomans, however, an alliance with the Holy Roman Empire was complicated by tensions between the two states as a result of Venetian ambassadors taking advantage of Innocent XI’s goodwill and their privileges in Rome.